jclegg03/jStartup/notes.md

 ## AWS Notes

-- Route 53 is used to rent the domain from the DNS
+- Route 53 is used to rent the domain from the DNS [!IMPORTANT] Respond to the email within 15 days
-- [!IMPORTANT] Respond to the email within 15 days
+- EC2 is used to get the IP address

 ## HTML Notes